The Student Code of Conduct is not intended to replace existing procedures related to:

 University conduct policies pertaining to academic dishonesty are part of the Student Code of Conduct.
 However, the appeal process for a finding of academic misconduct is under the purview of Academic and Student Affairs.
 When a faculty member reports an acts of academic dishonesty to the Conduct Officer, he/she may ask that institutional sanctions (refer to Section IV.
 B.) be applied.
 At his/her discretion, the Conduct Officer may recommend and impose sanctions in any reported case of academic misconduct against a student.

 Should institutional sanctions be recommended in cases of academic dishonesty, the Conduct Officer shall check the conduct file to determine if the student has any record of prior offenses.
 The student will be invited to meet with the Conduct Officer if institutional sanctions are being considered.
 Any institutional sanctions are subject to the Conduct appeals process.

-The University has access to plagiarism software that assists faculty in determining whether or not plagiarism has occurred.
+The University has access to plagiarism software that assists faculty in determining whether plagiarism has occurred.
 The specific version of the software will be indicated in the class syllabus.
-The software itself does not determine whether plagiarism has occurred.
-Instructors must exercise their independent professional judgment in, and assume responsibility for, determining whether or not a text has been plagiarized.
+While the University uses plagiarism detection software, the software itself is only one tool in the determination of whether or not plagiarism has occurred.
+Faculty members must exercise their independent professional judgment in, and assume responsibility for, determining whether a text has been plagiarized.

 - Violation of Law and Student Code of Conduct